WSU-kduncan/ceg3120-p4-dkimmet/README.md

 ## Project Overview

-Although this final project seems to be complicated it is easily broken down into the following major steps.
+Although this final project seems complicated, it is easily broken down into the following significant steps.

-- We used are website build from Project 3 and "Dockerized" it and tested it locally
+- We used the website build from Project 3 and "Dockerized" it and tested it locally
-- In combination with Amazons ECR service and GitHub actions we setup a workflow that pushed GitHub releases automatically to ECR.
+- In combination with Amazon's ECR service and GitHub actions, we set up a workflow that pushed GitHub releases automatically to ECR.
   **Tools Used:**
   - Used aws cli to interact with ECR
   - GitHub Repository secrets